overmind-core/overmind-python/README.md

 ## Features

-- **Dynamic Provider Access**: Access any supported AI provider through a unified interface
+- **Easy Integration**: Use major providers like OpenAI with the same call signatures
-- **Policy Enforcement**: Automatically applies input and output policies to your requests
+- **Policy Enforcement**: Apply customizable policies to your LLM inputs and outputs
-- **Agent Management**: Create, list, edit, and delete agents
-- **Policy Management**: Manage custom policies for your business
-- **Invocation History**: Track and manage your API invocations
-- **Type Safety**: Full type hints and Pydantic models for request/response validation
+- **Observability**: Log and explore all LLM calls and policy results

 ## Installation